-This document is intended to record the details of the campaign data transmission between Toyota Motor North America Inc. Product Quality and Service Support department and TOYOTA CONNECTED for head-unit messaging to customers.
-TMNA PQSS will provide TOYOTA CONNECTED with two different files per notification -- details of which are provided below.
+This document is intended to record the details of the campaign data transmission between Product Quality and Service Support department and Connected Technologies (TMNA CT) for head-unit notifications to customers.
+TMNA PQSS will provide TMNA CT with two different files per notification -- details of which are provided below.

 General Transmission Details

-Transmission Frequency: This will be an on-demand process, however TMNA PQSS will provide at least 24 hours’ notice to TOYOTA CONNECTED of our desire to have notification(s) sent.
+Transmission Frequency: This will be an on-demand process, however TMNA PQSS will provide at least 24 hours’ notice to CT of our desire to have notification(s) sent.

-TOYOTA CONNECTED FTP Server Details: TBP UserName: TBP Password: TBP
+CT FTP Server Details: TBP UserName: TBP Password: TBP

 TMNA FTP Server Details:

-File Submission errors: If TMNA PQSS encounters errors when trying to submit the files, they will notify the supplied TOYOTA CONNECTED technical contact.
+File Submission errors: If TMNA PQSS encounters errors when trying to submit the files, they will notify the supplied CT technical contact.

 TMNA CT Business Contact(s): Luv Parakh, luv.parakh@toyota.com, 469.292.3402